Mercerenies/net-game/README.md

 This game (specifically, the Python part) accesses the Internet.
 Your antivirus software may not like that.
 This game ONLY accesses Wikipedia and pages on the Wikipedia domain; feel free to check the Python code to verify that this is the case.
 It also depends on the Wikipedia package for Python, which is available online and through `pip` for free and is usable under the MIT license.

+#Getting Started

+Once you've cloned this repository, you'll want to run `./bash/check.sh` to determine any dependencies you're missing.
+Note that all scripts should be run with the top-level project directory as the current directory.
+The script will not attempt to install any missing dependencies but will simply report them; see the Dependencies section below for details.
+Once the check script passes, you're ready to play.
+You can use `./bash/master.sh --help` to get a full set of commands, but a good initial gameplay session can be obtained through the following command:

+    $ ./bash/master.sh -P 3 -w 4 -a 4 -1 -2 -3 -4 -l *<name-of-common-lisp-implementation>*

+The `-P`, `-w`, and `-a` arguments tell the system to find places, weapons, and animals (the numbers correspond to the number of attempts).
+The `-1 -2 -3 -4` specifies that all four stages of the pipeline should be run, and the `-l ...` specifies the name of your Common Lisp implementation (since many such implementations install themselves in non-standard locations).

+Note that, if you lose the game and would like to try again with the same world data, simply leave off the `-1 -2 -3` and the system will only run the Common Lisp portion of the pipeline.
+Likewise, if you want to keep the pages but randomly generate a new world with the same information, use `-3 -4` to only run the latter two stages of the pipeline.

 #Dependencies

 Note that Python, Perl, and Ruby are expected to be in /usr/bin.
 The Lisp implementation must be on the path.
 Windows users are strongly urged to run this game in Cygwin or some other Unix-like shell.
 The game is being developed using Cygwin on Windows 7, so I can vouch for the fact that it should work like that.
 Note that the script `./bash/check.sh` will check for the necessary languages and modules and report what is missing.